STATUS: RELEASED

 Practical examples from the community

 - CARE-SM (Clinical and Registry Entries Semantic Model).
 Annotates clinical registry concepts using OBO Foundry-aligned ontologies for precise semantics and cross-resource mapping.
+Also see this video.

 - ELIXIR (European Life-science Infrastructure for Biological Information) Bioschemas.
 Extends Schema.org and uses ontology terms to improve dataset discovery on the web.
+Also see this video.

 Training